Section Image

 Compton is about 20 miles from the region’s famous mountains and beaches, but the city has several attractions of its own.
 Compton Art & History Museum is in Central Compton, as is Wilson Park, which has basketball courts, an indoor gym and a playground.
 Tomorrow’s Aeronautical Museum at Compton/Woodley Airport hosts aviation events and STEM-based afterschool programs.
 At Gonzales Park, there are sports fields and an aquatic center, and Compton Creek Natural Park features a walking path through native plants.

-The Compton Art and History Museum opened in 2023.
+Compton Art and History Museum showcases local culture and history.

-The Compton Art and History Museum opened in 2023.
+Compton Art and History Museum showcases local culture and history.

 1/2